-BCD sizing is a sizing method developed by Beverly Johnson in the 1990s.
-It is much more reliable and easier to use than the traditional ABC sizing you find in ready-to-wear.
+Your BCD size is much more reliable and easier to use than the traditional ABC sizing you find in ready-to-wear.
 The BCD, is simply the Bottom Cup Depth measurement of the breast.
 That is the distance, in inches, from the apex in a supported position to the base of the breast along the infra-mammary crease (known as the wire line)

-In the BCD system, all cup sizes increase or decrease by ¼”; each size will accept 3 different wire sizes and each BCD size includes 5 band sizes.
-So each BCD size is equivalent to 5 ready-to-wear bra sizes, even the ones in between two sizes.
+In the BCD system, all cup sizes increase or decrease by ¼”; each size will accept 3, sometimes 4 different wire sizes and each BCD includes 5 band sizes.
+So each BCD is equivalent to 5 ready-to-wear bra sizes, even the ones in between two sizes.
 If you need one size larger (or smaller), just go up (or down) one BCD size.
 No more confusing “sister sizing” to figure out!

 - use a flexible tape measure and measure the distance while not wearing a bra and while standing – from the apex to the wire line.
 If your breast tissue is soft, you can lean over so your back is parallel to the floor and measure again.
 The average of the two measurements is your BCD.